benjahmin-koenigsberg/benjahmin-koenigsberg/README.md

 In addition to participtaing in various forms of animal rights vegan activism, I love preparing whole plant foods, riding my bike and hiking

-## - 📫 How to reach me: ...

-🔗 www.benjahminkoenigsberg.com
-🔗 www.linkedin.com/in/benjamin-koenigsberg

-## - 👯 I’m looking to join a team as a front end developer ...

-I would love to join a team  in a full time position at a mission driven company to contribute and grow.
-In addition to a rapidly expanding skill base, I bring empathy, communication and time management skills with a love for collaborative problem solving and writing efficient code!

 ## -📌 Pinned repo -

 - Over 440 unique vegan links searchable and organized by category